kaist-dmlab/PAS/README.md

   - rules_dir: the path of final results (patterns)
   - granularity_min: time span size (in minutes)
   - MIN_DATE_LENGTH: the minimum number of days which valid users should have
-3. Set paramters in pas_mining.py
+3. Set the configuration paramters in pas_mining.py
   - min_sup: the minimum support
   - min_conf: the minimum confidence
   - max_gap: the maximum gap